jtappen1/machine-learning-interview-practice/pytorch-practice/implementation/README.md

 3. Set up the Loss function, Optimizer, Model:
     - Inititalize the model
     - Inititalize the Loss function
-    - Initialize the Optimizer, passing in the model parameters
+    - Initialize the Optimizer, passing in the model parameters and the Learning rate

 4. Create Training Loop:
     -